-How to live better with PCOS?
+How can I live better with PCOS?

 Comment mieux vivre avec un SOPK ?

 What is PCOS?
-How does it happen?
+How does it occur?

-Learn more: What is polycystic ovary syndrome?
+To find out more: What is polycystic ovary syndrome?

 What are the consequences of PCOS?